pavithraes/csp/docs/wiki/get-started/More-with-CSP.md

 To apply a discount if the purchase is made in under a minute, you need to keep track of time from the first update to the cart.

 You can do this with an alarm in CSP.
-An alarm is a new Time Series input bound to a node that ticks at scheduled intervals.
+An alarm is a new Time Series input bound to a node that can tick at a pre-scheduled time.
 It can be created using `csp.alarm()` within an `csp.alarms()` context.

 ```python
 @csp.node